 Pluto may represent the hidden and deeper manifestations of rebirth that finds an apt symbol in the mythical phoenix that is destroyed/consumed by fire but is also transformed and renewed.
 From deep emotional trauma one can become reborn from a victimized state to one that brings healing and leadership to others which may prevent one’s self or another from being victimized in the future.
 Through psychological counselling or the love of another, the pain of a broken heart, grief or loss can be transformed into a stronger sense of self where we learn that picking up the pieces of our life helps us to rebuild it and to love again and maybe to value love and life even more.
 Damaged skin and bone can be regenerated into healthy skin and bone through health care and diet.
 Through recycling of consumer goods we can help restore the health of our planet, economy and ourselves.
 Whenever anything in life is regenerated that could be Pluto at work.

 When Pluto is in aspect to other planets it may lend its regenerative activity or effect pursuant to the planet, sign and house positions.
 E.g. Pluto trining Mercury may be fortuitous for finances or when positively aspecting the 2nd or 8th house investments may grow and mature which is the regeneration of money over time.
-Pluto aspecting Saturn may help with work in the earth or construction industries especially when in certain signs or aspecting a work house.
+When aspecting Saturn it may help with work in the earth or construction industries especially when in certain signs or aspecting a work house.
 Pluto tends to activate signs, houses and other planets in a very mysterious, hidden or long term way.
 Pluto will never be rushed and is not always as it seems to be.
 Often its effect is intended to bring rebirth or transformation to the signs, planets, houses and aspects in which it is involved.
 Its regenerative effect can be slow and long term, painful and unrelenting—yet ultimately appears to bring us right where we need to be.

 Obsession & Compulsion